Get a FREE Car Check

 The imported vehicles come with expensive insurance deals.
 Sometimes, the insurance companies won’t even provide insurance.
 For that reason, most people avoid buying imported cars.
 That’s one of the reasons you can get a discount from the seller.

 However, it’s only possible if you know it’s an import.
-So, get a free car import to check at The Auto Experts to know what you are buying.
+So, get a free car import to check at The Auto Experts to understand exactly what you’re buying before making a decision.
 If you have any doubts about a vehicle, check to see if it has ever been exported or imported for free.

 Answering your questions